Skar-work/Fuel-Injector-Digital-Twin-for-helicopter/README.md

 This project is designed to run directly in any modern web browser.

 1. Clone or download the repository to your local machine.
-2. Navigate to the project folder.
+2. Navigate to the project folder in any IDE.
-3. Double-click the `index.html` file.
+3. Open the `index.html` file and run using Live-Server(VS code extension).

 The digital twin dashboard will open and be fully functional.